mendersoftware/mender-docs/02.Overview/12.Taxonomy/docs.md

 * _Authorization status_ - An attribute assigned to a device by the Mender server.
 It reflects the current state of authentication of a device authorization set.

-* _Authorization set_ - A key assigned to a device.
+* _Authentication set_ - A key assigned to a device.
 It can be in one of the following states:
   * "rejected"
   * "accepted"